 the Palava reservoir serves visitors to the town and the local population, and offers mini golf, a sandy beach and a children’s playground.
 Blansko also has an ice stadium which changes into an artificial in-line skating centre in the summer months, an indoor swimming pool and a modern aquapark.
 The town also offers

 Those looking for culture will also find what they are after in Blansko.
 A number of interesting cultural and social events are held here during the course of the year.
 The town’s traditional events include a Historical Fair, Witch Burning, the series of concerts known as Music at Blansko Chateau, the Illumination of the Christmas Tree and New Year’s Fireworks.
 The most prestigious event in the town is November’s Welcoming of Saint Martin which attracts thousands of visitors every year.
 The doors of Blansko Town Gallery, which presents distinguished artists both famous in this country and internationally recognised throughout the year, are also open to you.
-You can also find private galleries in Blansko offering presentations of works of art that are no less distinguished.

 The town is also home to a number of state institutions, while its industrial tradition continues to this day at